Engers: Tourist attractions

-A well known tourist attractions in the region of Neuwied and Koblenz is the Engers chateau.
+A well known tourist attractions in the region of Neuwied and Koblenz is Schloss Engers.
 It was built around 1760 by Archbishop Johann Philipp von Walderdorff, as a summer-residence and hunting lodge.
 Today it is a popular touristic attraction for its music-events and touristic guidings.

 The old city hall (built around 1642) and the princely inn "Schloss-Schenke" (built 1621) are placed directly in front of the Engers chateau.

 Engers station was built 1869 as an importance junction for passenger and freight transport on the East Rhine Railway between Koblenz and Cologne.

 Miscellaneous

 Nocturnal guided walkings through the town are conducted twice a month.
 Their invention was a surprising success.

 It's an old tradition of hikers using the trail Thuringia—Rhine to throw little stones from Thuringia into the Rhine at the Engers banks.